Nature Painting for Kids

 What can you do with all those pinecones and leaves your child collects while playing outside?
 Use them as natural paintbrushes to create art!
-I opened my preschooler’s lunch bag the other day to find four small leaves that had dried and turn a deep red brown.
+I opened my preschooler’s lunch bag the other day to find four small leaves that had dried and turn a deep red-brown.
 I know she spotted them on the ground while playing and had to save them for something special.
-Creating art with natural materials is a fun way to get kids connecting with nature!
+Creating art with natural materials is a fun way to get kids to connect with nature!

 - Paint- I chose to use fall colors but you could use any colors!

 There’s almost no limit to what your kids can use for nature painting so let them explore outside and find their own treasures.
 Each season offers its own natural materials to use as paintbrushes.
 We used dried leaves, twigs, and pinecones for fall, but think of what you can use during the other three seasons of the year!
 Fresh flowers and leaves for spring and summer, and evergreen tree branches for winter.
 Stuck inside because of rain or snow?
 Use artificial flowers and berries!

 Creating art with natural materials is a good child-led activity.
 Let your kids choose what colors they want for their painting, which objects they’ll be painting with, and then let them enjoy the process.

 Share your child’s art with us!
 Tag GreenKidCrafts on Instagram or use the #greenkidcrafts

 If you’re not already a Green Kid Crafts subscriber, don’t wait another day to join!
 Single-purchase boxes available, too!